cozyday/cozyday/README.md

 ### **Hi there ~ 👋**

 I am Seongmin Kim, a sophomore of Electric and Electronic Engineering</br>
-I am interested in Machine Learning, Robotics!
+I am interested in Machine Learning and Robotics!